-Eel-like in form and strikingly colored, Kuhli Loaches have been a part of the aquarium hobby for decades now.
-They are excellent fish for beginners and experts alike as they are undemanding, peaceful, and fun to watch.
+Kuhli Loach fish have been a part of the aquarium hobby for decades now.
+Eel-like in form and strikingly colored, they are excellent fish for beginners and experts alike as they are undemanding, peaceful, and fun to watch.

-In this guide, we cover everything you need to know about Kuhli Loach care, tank setup, tankmates, breeding, and much more!
+In this guide, we cover everything you need to know about Coolie Loach care, tank setup, tankmates, breeding, and much more!

 Kuhli Loaches come from equatorial Southeast Asia where temperatures are continually tropical.
 The streams and rivers they live in are often stained brown with decaying plant matter, lowering light levels and providing plenty of silt and debris for them to sift through.
 Replicating this environment as closely as possible will keep them happy and out in the open more.

-Kuhli Loaches are fully grown at 4 inches and reach sexual maturity in 2 years.
-For such small fish they are incredibly long lived; 8 years is common and up to 10 years is not unheard of.
+Kuhli Loaches are great freshwater fish for beginners because they are fully grown at 4 inches and reach sexual maturity in 2 years.
+For such small fish, they are incredibly long-lived; 8 years is common and up to 10 years is not unheard of.